treofinancial/google_maps_places_autocomplete_widgets/README.md

     componentCountry: 'us',
     language: 'en-US'

-    ..any other arguments that you would use with a TextFormField..
+    //..any other arguments that you would use with a TextFormField..
 ),